Serviceplatformen/demoservice-soapui/readme.md

 4. Choose the key type you are importing.
 ![alt tag](image/type.png)
 5. Set a password and make sure the password for the key pair is the same as the password for the entire Java KeyStore file.

 ![alt tag](image/password.png)

-   If you have changed the demoservice.jks password, set the new password in SSL settings as descriped in CONFIG (above):
+If you have changed the demoservice.jks password, set the new password in SSL settings as described in CONFIG (above):

 ### CONTENT

-There are couple of files in this archive:

 - `readme.md` - this file.
-- `DemoService-exttest-soapui-project.xml` - xml file represents SOAP UI project and can be imported by that tool.
+- `DemoService-exttest-soapui-project.xml` - Represents the SOAP UI project and can be imported by that tool.
-- `demoservice.jks` - Certificate-file as descriped in CONFIG (above).
+- `demoservice.jks` - Certificate-file as described in CONFIG.
 - `image\*` - images used for this readme.

 The project contains two requests: